Conformal renormalization of scalar-tensor theories: Coupling to Einstein-AdS gravity

 where $\mu$ is an integration constant, $\nu>0$, and the condition on the parameters

 must be met.
 Indeed, we can fix $\zeta=\tfrac{1}{96\nu}$ without loss of generality in order to obtain exactly the same normalization as in Refs.~\cite{Martinez:2002ru,Martinez:2005di}.
 This solution has a curvature singularity at $r=0$.
 The cosmic censorship conjecture requires the existence of a horizon at $r=r_h$, defined by the positive real roots of the polynomial $f(r_h)=0$.
 This condition demands that $k=-1$.
+In order for this solution to describe a black hole, the topology of the transverse section should be $\mathbb{H}^2/\Gamma$ where $\Gamma$ is a subgroup of $SO(2,1)$, such that the hypersurfaces of constant $t-r$ have a finite area.
 Focusing on the case $\mu>0$, the solution has only one horizon and it is given by

 To first order in the saddle-point approximation, we can obtain the partition function $\mathcal{Z}$ through the relation $\ln \mathcal{Z} \approx - I_E$, where $I_E$ is the Euclidean on-shell action.
 To compute the latter, we perform the analytic continuation to Euclidean time, that is, $t\to-i\tau$.
 The absence of conical singularities at the horizon implies that $\tau\sim\tau+\beta$, where $\beta$ is the period of the Euclidean time which is identified as the inverse of the Hawking temperature $T_H$.
 For the solution~\eqref{MTZ}, we find